Quick Start Guides

 Press and hold Power and Volume Down for 2 seconds to access the menu.

-Activating Channel Lock
+Activating Scan Lock

 The Receiver battery must only be replaced with a genuine Auri LA-367 replacement battery.
 Loosen the screw in the rear of the Receiver, slide down and remove the battery door.
 Unplug the battery connector from the Receiver and dispose of the battery according to local regulations.
 Connect the new battery to the Receiver, refit the battery door and tighten the screw.